loebi-ch/jquery-clock-timepicker/README.md

 - **afternoonHoursInOuterCircle**
 Set this option to true to display the afternoon hours in the outer circle instead of the inner circle.
 *default: false*

+- **alwaysSelectHoursFirst**
+By default, if you click on the minutes part of your input field, the popup is opened to directly select the minutes.
+If you set this option to true, popup is always opened to select hours first before selecting the minutes.
+*default: false*

 - **autosize**